Looking at the posterior: accuracy and uncertainty of neural-network predictions: Background

 where $p(\mathcal{D} | \theta)$ (assuming independent samples in the dataset $\mathcal{D}$) can be expressed as $p(\mathcal{D}|\theta) = \prod_{i=1}^{N} f(y_{i}, x_{i}; \theta)$, $p(\theta)$ the parameter prior and the evidence $p(\mathcal{D})$ is the marginalization over the parameter prior.

-A prediction, or more generally a distribution over possible outputs, is computed using the posterior predictive distribution in \eqref{eq:bayesian_mean} by marginalizing over the parameters.
+A prediction, or more generally a distribution over possible outputs, is computed using the posterior predictive distribution in Eq.~\eqref{eq:bayesian_mean} by marginalizing over the parameters.
 Each parameter configuration is weighted by its posterior probability given the training data.
-For large neural-network architectures, the integral over the parameter space $\theta$, which is typically some subset of $\mathbb{R}^n$ with large $n$, is both analytically and computationally \cite{izmailov2021bayesian} infeasible, see \ref{sec:toy_model} for a simple toy example where the Bayesian posterior is computed in closed form and evaluated numerically.
+For large neural-network architectures, it is in general very challenging to evaluate the high-dimensional integral over $\theta$ \cite{izmailov2021bayesian}.
+To implement Bayesian inference for neural networks, the posterior needs to be approximated.

-To implement Bayesian inference for neural networks, the posterior needs to be approximated, as mentioned in the introduction.
-There are a number of different methods available that range from computationally expensive Monte-Carlo simulations {\citep{Hinton1995BayesianLF}} to more efficient dropout approximations {\citep{1703.04977}} and simpler ensembling methods {\citep{lakshminarayanan2017simple}}.
-The most accurate approximation to the true posterior available are the Hamiltonian Monte-Carlo methods.
-Through intensive computational efforts these have recently been used to compute the posteriors of larger convolutional neural networks such as a 20-layer ResNet \citep{izmailov2021bayesian}.
+There are a number of different methods available that range from computationally expensive Monte-Carlo simulations {\citep{Hinton1995BayesianLF}} to more efficient dropout approximations {\citep{1703.04977,balabanov2023bayesian}}, as well as simpler ensembling methods {\citep{lakshminarayanan2017simple}}.
+The most accurate approximations to the true posterior rely on the Hamiltonian Monte-Carlo (HMC) methods \citep{Duane1987,Mehlig1992,Neal1996}.
+Through intensive computational efforts, HMC methods have recently been used to approximate the posteriors of larger convolutional neural networks such as a 20-layer ResNet \citep{izmailov2021bayesian}.
 The HMC computations show that simpler approximation schemes such as ensembling and variational inference can fail to accurately describe the true posterior, but that ensembles often provide more accurate posteriors than more advanced methods.
+Here we use deep ensembles, as described in \ref{sec:ensemble}, to approximate the Bayesian posteriors of the neural networks \cite{hoffmann2021deep}.